webdew-logo-new_v2-1

 What is Website Testing?

 Website testing is conducted to test websites for potential bugs.
 It's full-fledged testing of websites before making them live.
-A website needs to be checked thoroughly for bugs, or any other issues, from end-to-end before it goes live to be used by the end-users.
+A website must be checked thoroughly for bugs, or any other issues, from end-to-end before it goes live to be used by the end-users.

-By conducting website testing, an organization can ensure that its website is functioning correctly and will be accepted by real-time users.
+By conducting website testing, an organization can ensure that its website functions correctly and will be accepted by real-time users.

 Getting Started with Website Testing